 People are messed up and some of these messed up people find their way to Satanism.
 If they take it seriously, such advice will aid their development past rebellious and misguided behavior that involves animal abuse.

 “World religions such as Christianity, Islam and Judaism all embody a traditional and sometimes bizarre set of animal sacrifice rituals in their holy texts.
 These practices, despite being borderline barbaric and not in keeping with modern ideas of animal welfare, are still in use today by religious communities all over the world, including in the most modern countries.
 Although it might seem reasonable in the West to allow butchers to sell halal food, at the core of this familiar label is weird ritualistic behaviour that belongs in the dark ages.
 The ideals of pluralism have blinded us to the stark reality that some religious practices are simply unacceptable.
 Animal rights campaigners have joined forces with moral activists to try and curb religious ritual slaughter of animals.
-The general public associate blood rituals involving animals with Satanism, not realizing that they were all invented and are still practiced by mainstream religions - and that Satanism does not involve animal sacrifice.
-We compare scriptures below and look at some of the gory and shocking rituals that God directly asks people to do in the Jewish Scriptures / Old Testament.
-As modern governments continue to legislate against cruelty to animals, we will find that it is the world's mainstream religions' adherents who retreat to shady basements and hidden locations to perform secret rituals to kill animals, rather than Satanists or Pagans.”
+The general public associate blood rituals involving animals with Satanism, not realizing that they were all invented, and are still practiced, by mainstream religions - and that Satanism does not involve animal sacrifice.
+Sikhs will specifically not eat meat slaughtered in accordance with Jewish or Muslim practices due to the unnecessarily cruel methods used5.”

 It is not ethical to allow our species to decay and self destruct because the individuals that make up society are too meek to confront aggravating behavior.
 (See Satanic Social Ethics and Teachings on Morality in Satanism: Lex Talionis).